joaquinelio/zone17/README.md

 None, I'm perfect.

+## Issues

 If article changes its name,
 If user changes login name,
 articles won't match.
 So the date won't show right.
+Not my fault.  :(

+regex misses non allchar usernames like @john-dow.
+Not a bug, it's a users fault  :(

+same with titles.
+Clearly a Ilyas fault too.  :(

+I should practice with generators instead of paging...  this would be fun-

 ## Future releases: Performance, css, toggle options, user feedback...
 Nah.